-SPRING PUBLICATIONS began as an activity of the Analytical Psychology Club of New York during the Second World War, bringing the ideas of C. G. Jung into American translations.
+SPRING began as an activity of the Analytical Psychology Club of New York as SPRING JOURNAL during the Second World War, bringing the ideas of C. G. Jung into American translations.

 Our logo (the ram and the goat) symbolizes the focus of the press.
 The ram’s forward push and the goat’s backward look recall a Renaissance idea: that one best moves forward by looking back to history and tradition.
 The animals are poised over a watery, reed-rimmed pool, emblems of reflection and the soul—a major theme in many SPRING books.

-We have been publishing psychological ideas about soul-making, blurring the lines between art, philosophy, the history of ideas, psychiatry, mythology, literature, and religion since the early 1940s.
+We have been publishing psychological ideas about soul-making as SPRING PUBLICATIONS since 1970, blurring the lines between art, philosophy, the history of ideas, psychiatry, mythology, literature, and religion

 SPRING is a "niche" publishing house that serves the psychologically sophisticated reader, the educated teacher, the curious scholar, and anyone exalted by creative ideas.
 Our list thrives in the territory left vacant between trade editions of big commercial houses and the academic presses of universities.